robertmorgan-se/react-amplify-portfolio/README.md

 # Personal Portfolio

 Welcome to my personal portfolio project!
 This website showcases my skills, projects, and background as a software engineer.
 It was built using React and AWS Amplify, reflecting my journey and development experience in a modern, interactive format.
+This is my first time using React or Amplify.

 ## About

 This portfolio is designed to be a minimalistic yet dynamic representation of my work.
 It includes sections for:

-- **About Me**: A brief overview of my background, skills, and interests.
-- **Projects**: A showcase of my past and current projects.
-- **Skills**: A detailed list of my technical and soft skills.
-- **Contact**: Information on how to get in touch with me.

 ## Technologies Used